DemoShapley: Valuation of Demonstrations for In-Context Learning: Experiments Applications

-\textbf{Datasets:} The analysis includes diverse datasets tailored for specific tasks: Toxi-text-3M, a vast multilingual corpus for classifying texts as toxic or non-toxic \citep{fredzhang7toxi}; the Adult Dataset, used to predict if an individual's income exceeds \$50,000 and employed in fairness assessments \citep{misc_adult_2}; the Emotion Dataset, which consists of English Twitter messages annotated with six emotions for emotion recognition tasks \citep{saravia-etal-2018-carer}; BoolQ and BoolQ Contrast, where BoolQ involves yes/no question-answering and BoolQ Contrast tests model adaptability to data variations \citep{clark2019boolq, gardner2020evaluating}; and SST-2 alongside FinancialPhraseBank-v1.0, with SST-2 used for sentiment analysis from movie reviews and FinancialPhraseBank-v1.0 serving as an Out-Of-Distribution task with sentences from financial news \citep{socher2013recursive, malo2014good}.
-Data preprocessing involves converting tabular data which is Adult in our experiment into natural language for processing by large language models, and only focusing on the English subset of the Toxi-text-3M dataset.
+We consider six datasets covering a range of tasks.
+Toxi-text-3M classifies texts as toxic or non-toxic, and we focus on its English subset \citep{fredzhang7toxi}.
+The Adult dataset predicts income levels from demographic and socioeconomic attributes \citep{misc_adult_2}.
+The Emotion dataset labels Twitter messages with six emotions \citep{saravia2018carer}.
+BoolQ is a yes/no question-answering benchmark, and BoolQ Contrast tests model adaptability to distribution shifts \citep{clark2019boolq, gardner2020evaluating}.
+SST-2 analyzes sentiment in movie reviews \citep{socher2013recursive}, and FinancialPhraseBank-v1.0 contains sentences from financial news articles \citep{malo2014good}.

+These datasets are used in our four experimental settings.
+For \textit{Prediction Efficacy}, we use Adult, Toxi-text-3M, and Emotion.
+For \textit{OOD Generalization}, we adopt BoolQ, BoolQ Contrast, SST-2, and FinancialPhraseBank.
+For \textit{Robustness to Label Noise}, we construct noisy variants of Adult and Toxi-text-3M by flipping 10\% of the labels with manual verification.
+For \textit{Algorithmic Fairness}, we again use Adult, following standard practice with sensitive attributes.

+\textbf{Implementation Details:} For DemoShapley, we use the uniform weighting scheme with $\alpha=\beta=1$.
+For Beta-DemoShapley, we set $\alpha=4$ and $\beta=1$ to emphasize smaller subset sizes, which better reflects the short-context regime of ICL.
+Unless otherwise noted, we use temperature $=0$ for deterministic evaluation and repeat each experiment three times, reporting the mean score to reduce variance.
+Other hyperparameters vary and are indicated in different the experiment descriptions..

-\textbf{Baseline Methods:} We compare DemoShapley against four baseline methods for selecting demonstrations: CondAcc \citep{chang2022data} and Influence \citep{nguyen2023context} represent the state-of-the-art influence-based demonstration selection strategies.
-Additionally, we incorporate Leave-One-Out (LOO) and Random selection as two other baselines, following the approach outlined in \citep{ghorbani2019data}.
-Note that we opted not to include baselines focused on similarity or perplexity measures.
-This decision is based on findings from the Influence \citep{nguyen2023context} baseline, which indicates that these factors might be less effective in comparison.
+\textbf{Baseline Methods:} We compare DemoShapley and Beta-DemoShapley against four baseline demonstration selection methods: CondAcc \citep{chang2022data} and Influence \citep{nguyen2023context}, which represent state-of-the-art influence-based strategies, as well as Leave-One-Out (LOO)~\citep{cook1977detection} and Random selection.